Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 **Exercise**
 Try this out on program 18.5_array_for.jai, without and with free (see leak_array_for.jai).

-See also: § 25.2, `push_allocator` can be used with temp.
+`push_allocator` can be used with temp, see § 25.2.